carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

    2. Verify that there are no missing or unexpected extra volumes.
 4. Prepare the block and file list.
 5. Create the directory structure.
-6. Scan the existing target files.
+6. Scan the existing target files for existing blocks.
-7. Scan for existing source files.
+7. Scan for existing source files for existing blocks.
-8. Patch with local blocks.
+8. Patch target files with local blocks.
 9. Get the list of required volumes to download.
 10. For each volume:
     1. Download the volume.